Tap into the Spirit(s) of the Season with These Lush Gifts

 CALL US OLD FASHIONED

 … But you can’t beat a classic Old Fashioned around the holidays.
 The drink’s simplicity makes it an easy concoction for first-time mixologists.
-Surdyk’s Old Fashioned cocktail kit ($49) brings bold flavors to the mix, with Ezra Brooks 99 bourbon, Prohibition Simple syrup, Bittercube Cherry Bark Vanilla Bitters, and Dardiman’s mandarin crisps.
+Surdyk’s Old Fashioned cocktail kit ($49) brings bold flavors to the mix, with Ezra Brooks 99 bourbon, Earl Giles Simple Syrup, Bittercube Cherry Bark Vanilla Bitters, and Dardiman’s mandarin crisps.

 Photo courtesy of Surdyk's